 Lighting can be categorized into the following:

-• Local lighting - Refers to light sources placed within your experiences, such as pointlights, spotlights, and surface lights.
-You can modify lighting scenarios based on different interior rooms or sections of your experience by using one or more light sources.
+- Local lighting — Refers to light sources placed within your games, such as pointlights, spotlights, and surface lights.
+You can modify lighting scenarios based on different interior rooms or sections of your game by using one or more light sources.

-For additional information on modifying your environment's lighting, see Lighting.
+For additional information on modifying your environment's lighting, see Global lighting.